stvnchng/ramp-fe-challenge/README.md

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input

+**Solution:** gave dropdown flex property so it stays next to its parent input

 # Bug 2: Approve checkbox not working

 **How to reproduce:**